 Switzerland is the little country that could.
 The tiny, alpine nation is an economic powerhouse with the world’s 20th largest economy.
 Not bad for a country with the same population as New York City.

-Switzerland is an incredibly diverse and well educated nation.
+Switzerland is an incredibly diverse and well-educated nation.
 However, it also can be quite confusing.
 It borders France, Italy, Germany, and Lichtenstein.
 While Swiss-German is the official language, French, Italian, English, and even Romansh, an old regional language that no one seems to understand, are all prominent.
-Outsiders marvel at the Swiss command of multiple languages but those inside the country say they have a hard time understanding one another.
+Outsiders marvel at the Swiss command of multiple languages, but those inside the country say they have difficulty understanding one another.
 Even the Swiss-German language can be totally different from one region to the next.

 Cheese with holes

 The Swiss are known for their ingenious ability to make money.
-They sells expensive cheese filled with holes, and expensive cheese soup (fondue) to tourists.
-Switzerland is also known for its chocolate even though the main ingredient, cacao, is grown in tropical climates.
+They sell expensive cheese filled with holes and expensive cheese soup (fondue) to tourists.
+Switzerland is also known for its chocolate, even though the main ingredient, cacao, is grown in tropical climates.
 Their banks are famous for taking dirty money, making it clean, and then hiding it.
-Sophie considers Switzerland her second home and she is always amused at its contradictions.
+Sophie considers Switzerland her second home, and she is always amused at its contradictions.

 Neutral Switzerland has invaded Lichtenstein

-This neutrality has served the country well as it home to many international organizations, such as the International Red Cross, the Olympics and the World Health Organization.
-While it is neutral it is extremely active as a mediator in world affairs.
-It’s also the home of FIFA, the most corrupt organization in the history of mankind.
+This neutrality has served the country well as it home to many international organizations, such as the International Red Cross, the Olympics, and the World Health Organization.
+While it is neutral, it is extremely active as a mediator in world affairs.
+It’s also the home of FIFA, the most corrupt organization in the history of humankind.
 The Swiss never touched the top officials of the organizations.
 U.S. agents had to come into Switzerland to arrest seven FIFA executives.
 The Swiss government was never directly involved.

 Sophie in Switzerland & the secret sauce

 In Bern, Sophie soon learns that the government is arranged as a representative democracy, similar to many nations, but with unique aspects.
-Power is shared between the federal government, the cantonal governments and the country’s more than 2,000 communes, each with its own jurisdictions.
-On the federal level there are two government bodies: The lower house, the National Council, represents the Swiss population as a whole; and the Senate, which represents the Cantons (states) within Switzerland.
+Power is shared between the federal government, the cantonal governments, and the country’s more than 2,000 communes, each with its own jurisdictions.
+On the federal level, there are two government bodies: The lower house, the National Council, which represents the Swiss population as a whole, and the Senate, which represents the Cantons (states) within Switzerland.
 Again, all of this is typical in many democracies.

-The final aspect that makes this system of government unique is its true democracy component, as first envisioned by the Greeks.
+The final aspect that makes this government system unique is its true democracy component, as first envisioned by the Greeks.
 It’s the most famous part of the Swiss government.
 It requires that any amendment to the constitution be put before the people in a referendum.
-To pass it requires a double majority – meaning the consent of the majority of the people and a majority of the cantons.
+To pass it requires a double majority, meaning most people’s consent and a majority of the cantons.

-It can appear like a recipe for chaos but somehow the Swiss people make it work.
-This is the elusive secret sauce to the success of the Swiss as a government and as an economic powerhouse.
-Switzerland isn’t perfect but it’s about as close as it gets.
+It can appear like a recipe for chaos, but somehow the Swiss people make it work.
+This is the elusive secret sauce to the Swiss’s success as a government and an economic powerhouse.
+Switzerland isn’t perfect, but it’s about as close as it gets.
 It is a place for the world’s wealthy while it services people from all walks of life.
 Its countryside is pristine and productive.
-Its cities may not have the nightlife of its international counterparts but they are clean and efficient.
-Everywhere you look there’s constant beauty.
-Karen calls it a paradise and Sophie agrees.
+Its cities may not have the nightlife of their international counterparts, but they are clean and efficient.
+Everywhere you look, there’s constant beauty.
+Karen calls it a paradise, and Sophie agrees.